mozilla/remote-settings/docs/tutorial-local-server.rst

 Autograph generates the ``x5u`` certificate chains on startup.
 In order to have them available to download from Firefox, let's copy them out of the container.

-First, checkout the certificate filename using ``ls`` from within the container:
+First, look up the certificate filename using ``ls`` from within the container:

 .. code-block:: bash